 Reverend Doctor Ed Taylor

 The Reverend Doctor Ed Taylor has served the church in a variety of capacities and has been a leader in stewardship education for several decades.
 He was a part of the Church Finance Council and was a consultant for Church Extension prior to serving as the Executive Director of the Ecumenical Stewardship Center in Indianapolis.
-Ed has now returned to pastoral ministry, enjoying the privilege of serving as the pastor of his "home" congregation in Gibson City, IL.
+Ed recently accepted a call to be a bereavement coordinator at Compassus near his home in Gibson City, IL.
+Prior to his call to Compassus, Ed enjoyed the privilege of serving as the pastor of his "home" congregation in Gibson City, IL.
 Dr. Taylor continues his passion for stewardship education, having been a founding member of the Center for Faith and Giving Standing Committee and being the editor in charge of the resource "Giving" produced by the Ecumenical Stewardship Center.

 Reverend Kory Wilcoxson

-Rev. Kory Wilcoxson is senior pastor of Crestwood Christian Church in Lexington, Ky., where he has served for three years.
+Rev. Kory Wilcoxson is senior pastor of Crestwood Christian Church in Lexington, Ky.
 Prior to coming to Lexington, Rev. Wilcoxson served eight years at Community Christian Church in Lincolnshire, Ill.
 He has also served churches in Carmel, Ind., Columbus, Ind., and Jeffersonville, Ind.

 Rev. Wilcoxson earned his M.Div. at Christian Theological Seminary in Indianapolis.
 He also holds an M.A. in Interpersonal Communication from Ohio University and a B.A. in Speech Communications from Indiana University.
 He worked as a journalist and college instructor before going into ministry.